 Elementary General Information

-Elementary students range from approximately 4th through 5th or 6th grade ages.
+Elementary students range from approximately 4th through 5th/6th grade ages.
 Our upper elementary classes reinforce the foundation laid in our lower grammar level courses, and emphasize quality written work, legible penmanship, accuracy in spelling, reading comprehension, vocabulary acquisition, memory work in all subjects, appropriate classroom behavior, self-discipline and self-control.

 Focus includes literature, poetry memorization, handwriting, spelling, vocabulary, dictation, and the mechanics of grammar and writing.
 A love of language is encouraged in students through a variety of experiences and projects.
 Students will continue to learn literary terms and devices in the context of enjoying excellent literature.